eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 What is RGB Gaming Mouse?

-As the name suggests, and RGB gaming mouse is a gaming mouse with an RGB color pallet, i.e., the mouse will be decorated with streaks of LED lights of various combinations of colors using the three primary colours (RGB).
+RGB stands for “Red-Green-Blue, as the name suggests, the RGB gaming mouse is a gaming mouse with an RGB color pallet, i.e., the mouse is decorated with streaks of LED lights of various combinations of colors using the three primary colours (RGB).

-Now that you know RGB stands for let’s attend to the “gaming” aspect of these mice.
+Now that you know what RGB stands for.

 Note– RGB and gaming mouse (and all other gaming accessories) go hand in hand as almost all gaming hardware comes with RGB themed lights.